jackw/eyeglass-image-dimensions/README.md

 Setup:

-Right now there isn't an npm package so you'll need to manually download and add it to your project's node_modules folder.
+Right now there isn't an npm package so you'll need to manually download and add it to your project's node_modules folder then run npm install to bring down dependancies.
 Then add the following to your sass file/s:

 ```